dayanruben/goose-mobile/README.md

 # Gosling

-An open agent for android.
-WIP.
+An open agent for android to do your dirty work so you can spend more time not on your phone.

 https://github.com/user-attachments/assets/87b73419-c27a-4368-9b60-c544e4d1b575